 Advised: Origin is rounded to pixel size precision

 If you are using Windows, GDAL should be installed together with QGIS and available through the OSGeo4W Shell.
 Try finding it through your start menu.
-A full list of GDAL functionality and help can be found under the gdal documentation.
+A full list of GDAL functionalities and help can be found under the gdal documentation.

-Retrieve raster information
+Retrieve raster information using gdalinfo

 This example shows you how to find and retrieve the meta-information of your raster through the OSGeo4W Shell.
-Make sure you have some raster-type data available.

-Start the OSGEO4W Shell
+Start the OSGeo4W Shell

 Change the directory to the location of your raster file (use for example